 - Coordinate with the Washington State Department of Fish and Wildlife with regards to improving fish passage by replacing substandard culverts along the Shaw Road Corridor in addition to permitting the re-alignment of Deer Creek as necessary to complete the roadway widening project.

 - Develop a final Right of Way (ROW) acquisition plan and begin negotiations to obtain the necessary area to build the roadway improvement project.

 - Develop a final project phasing plan that will allow for smaller funding requests to be secured to “chip” away at the overall expected cost of this corridor widening project.

 If you have a comment or question about the project, please email Drew Young, Senior Civil Engineer.

 The project includes two Open Houses to share project information with the public and receive input.
 At the first Open House, staff will share the project background, findings from the corridor study, and the proposed improvements for the section of Shaw Road.
 Feedback will be taken into consideration as the project refines the proposed improvements.

 The first Open House was held on December 9, 2021 via Zoom and on the City's Facebook page.
 To watch the Open House, please go to www.Facebook.com/PuyallupCity.
 You can also watch the video below.

-The second Open House will be held on Wednesday, August 24, 2022, from 6 pm to 8 pm at the Pioneer Park Pavilion.
-At the Open House, City staff and its consultant, KPG Psomas, will present an update on the project.
-During the presentation, the project team will discuss the design concept, project phasing, and next steps.
+The second Open House was held on Wednesday, August 24, 2022, at the Pioneer Park Pavilion.
+At the Open House, City staff and its consultant, KPG Psomas, presented an update on the project.
+During the presentation, the project team discussed the design concept, project phasing, and next steps.
 32 people were in attendance and provided feedback to the project team.
 A copy of the presentation is available below for those who were not able to attend.